Chrismettal/Threedeploy/README.md

 This is a WIP.
 While all functions except updating Thing summary work, there is little in the way of error handling or sanity checking of data.

+- [ ] Thing deployment should sanity check `thingdata.json` instead of just crashing on missing entries

 :construction: :construction: :construction:

 ---